seanj06/Burgers-R-Us-P5/TESTING.md

 #### **Mobile Performance Ratings**

-All mobile lighthouse performance ratings were severely effected by render blocking recources such as aws, stripe, jquery and bootstrap.
+All mobile lighthouse performance ratings were severely affected by render blocking resources such as aws, stripe, jquery and bootstrap.
 After some research I am unsure why this is happening on just mobile and am unable to fix the issue at this time.

 ![lh-mobile-1](docs/lighthouse/lh-mobile-performance-1.png)